Team-Spoofemon/finding-joy/game/assets/story/scene4b.md

 No matter what, follow your passion.

 FAITH
 Even when the world is ending, follow your passion.

+FAITH
 Do what you can.

 *stage:* JOY is sad